marcusreimold/MetaboMind/README.md

 automatically whenever new triplets are recorded.
 The module `graph_entropy_scorer` analyses the semantic order of this graph and provides a normalized entropy score with textual explanation.

+## MetaboGraph

+All individual graphs are consolidated into the `MetaboGraph`.
+Each node carries a `typ` attribute like `konzept`, `intention` or `emotion` and optional `source` metadata.
+The graph is persisted as `data/metabograph.gml` and helper functions allow extraction of subgraphs by type and calculation of its Shannon entropy.

 ## Diagrams